TheMrityunjayPathak/Data-Science-with-Python/README.md

 ## Why Python for Data Science?
 - Python has emerged as the most used language for Data Science due to its simplicity, versatility and rich ecosystem of libraries and tools.
-- Libraries such as NumPy, Pandas, Matplotlib and Seaborn provide powerful capabilities for data manipulation and visualization.
+- Libraries such as NumPy, Pandas, Matplotlib and BeautifulSoup provide powerful capabilities for data manipulation, data extraction and visualization.

 ## What Does This Repository Offer?
 - This repository is designed to empower you with hands-on experience in utilizing Python for Data Science.